The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

 In the limit $t\rightarrow 0$, the system yields two flat bands from the on-site matrix with energies $E = \pm \lambda$.
-The quantum states within the flat bands can be combined into either localized, extended, or critical states.
-The uniform hopping then drives some states into extended states, while the IDZs on the shared component drive others into critical states.
+The quantum states of the flat bands can be combined into either localized, extended, or critical states.
+The extended states and critical states are driven by the uniform hopping and the IDZs in the shared component, respectively.